magnussimonsen/Luna5/README.md

 ### Planned Core Libraries / Components

-* Rich-text editor with math input support (considering Tiptap, MathLive, and KaTeX)
+* Rich-text editor with future math input support (KaTeX/other renderer under evaluation; current button is a placeholder)
 * Markdown editor with KaTeX rendering
 * Code editor (Monaco Editor in use)
 * Pyodide integration (via a background worker)